Attacks on Public Health Put Our Kids' COVID Protection at Risk: Part 1 of 3

 The power structure breaks down like this:

-Be warned, the chart below is probably one of the worst ways to display that structure imaginable…but, there it is.
+Be warned, the chart below is probably one of the worst ways to display that structure imaginable, but there it is.
 This isn’t even the worst version of it…

 That was sarcasm for their misspelling, but it does kinda explain the job they’ve been doing.